TanmayPK/Datathon/README.md

 ## Image Files Content:

 ### mean_aed_distance_city_center_300m.png
-Bar plot showing the mean Manhattan distance (in km) to the closest AED for intervention with an AED need level of 2 or more, in a circle of radius 300m with its center in the center of different cities.
-We intended this plot as a measure of how well placed the AED were in a given city center.
+Bar plot showing the mean Manhattan distance (in km) to the closest AED for interventions with an AED need level of 2 or more, in a circle of radius 300m with its center in the center of different cities.
+We intended this plot as a measure of how the quality of AEDs placement was in a given city center.
 Note that not many Flemish cities were included, because we lacked the intervention data to do so.